Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 We thought that the wax sculpture of the police officer in the Wisconsin Center entrance looked so real that we had to do a double-take!

-*Please note that some sculptures could be installed or uninstalled throughout the season.
+*Please note some sculptures can be installed or uninstalled throughout the season.

 Shop at the Milwaukee Public Market